Why Company Formation & Administration In Switzerland?

 Swiss Finance Company/Subsidiary

-Incorporating a Swiss Subsidiary is slightly different from setting up a branch office in Switzerland as it is a separate entity.
+Incorporating a Swiss Subsidiary differs slightly from setting up a branch office in Switzerland as it is a separate entity.
 It is regarded as an independent company for which the majority of shareholders are within the parent company.
-The only requirement to create a Swiss subsidiary is registration with the Commercial Register.
+Registering with the Commercial Register is the only requirement to create a Swiss subsidiary.

 - To fund group/international operations.